 Some areas have more mental health providers than others.
 During the coronavirus closures, it may not matter where your provider is, and some people prefer online therapy.
 Still, you may want to choose a local provider offering telemedicine, so you have the option of in-person visits when social distancing restrictions ease.

-Q: Many people are feel anxious and sad.
+Many people are feeling anxious and sad.
 Are you seeing that clinically as well?

 As human beings, we can all rally to meet deadlines, (but) we're not built to run on adrenaline for so long.
 When we have an end date, we can accurately pace ourselves.
 And we just haven't had a deadline yet.